Risperwangui/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 rite a script that encodes and decodes text using the rot13 encryption. rite a script that encodes and decodes text using the rot13 encryption.
 Write a script that prints every other line from the input.
+Write a shell script that adds two numbers stored in environment variable.